chARpack/chARpack.github.io/src/routes/manual/01-first_start/00-login_screen.md

 #### Host
 **Host** will start a dedicated server on the device or an instance of chARpack on your workstation.

-> It is recommended to start the server via Unity on your workstation and not on the device.
+> It is recommended to start the server on your workstation and not on the device.

 This is because not all features of the server are supported on the HoloLens2.
 Additionally, running a server on the HoloLens2 can only work by starting chARpack twice, once as dedicated server and once to connect as a client.